Riemannian game dynamics: Introduction

-In Section \ref{sec:analysis}, we show that Riemannian dynamics satisfy the basic desiderata for evolutionary game dynamics: they heed a payoff monotonicity condition known as \emph{positive correlation}, and they converge to rest points in potential games. \footnote{Our convergence analysis requires a new technical result on Lyapunov functions for discontinuous dynamics; for a precise statement, see App.~\ref{app:dynamics}.} In the latter context, Riemannian dynamics also provide a broad generalization of \emph{Kimura's maximum principle} \citep{Kim58,Sha79}.
-This principle states that, when agents are matched to play a common interest game, the replicator dynamics move in the direction of maximal increase in average payoffs, provided that lengths and angles of displacement vectors are evaluated using the Shahshahani metric.
-Extending this principle in two directions, we observe that in potential games, Riemannian dynamics track the direction of maximum increase in potential, assuming that displacements from each state are evaluated using the specified Riemannian metric.
+A basic aim of our analysis is to demonstrate that many basic properties of the replicator and Euclidean projection dynamics extend to our substantially more general setting.
+In Section \ref{sec:analysis}, we show that Riemannian dynamics satisfy the basic desiderata for evolutionary game dynamics: they heed a payoff monotonicity condition known as \emph{positive correlation}, and they converge globally in the class of potential games.
+In the latter context, Riemannian game dynamics also provide a broad generalization of \emph{Kimura's maximum principle} \citep{Kim58,Sha79}.
+This principle states that when agents are matched to play a normal form common interest game, the replicator dynamics move in the direction of maximal increase in average payoffs, provided that lengths of displacement vectors are evaluated using the Shahshahani metric.
+Extending this principle, we observe that Riemannian dynamics track the direction of steepest ascent of potential in any potential game, provided that displacements are evaluated using the Riemannian metric at hand.